hepix-virtualisation/vmcatcher/README.md

 So the script is executed every 6 hours shortly after fetch CRL.

-If a new `Virtual Machine Image`{.literal} is downloaded, or an old `Virtual Machine Image`{.literal} is expired the event will triggor "VMCATCHER\_CACHE\_EVENT" and the application vmcatcher\_eventHndlExpl will append the data to /tmp/foo
+If a new `Virtual Machine Image`{.literal} is downloaded, or an old `Virtual Machine Image`{.literal} is expired the event will trigger "VMCATCHER\_CACHE\_EVENT" and the application vmcatcher\_eventHndlExpl will append the data to /tmp/foo

-Now at any time users with file permisions can get a list of valid images.
+Now at any time users with file permissions can get a list of valid images.

 ~~~~ {.programlisting}